 Technical analysis is the process of examining an asset’s current and previous price points.
 The assumption that goes hand in hand with technical analysis is that the market works predictably.
 The highs and lows are a trend and are generally not random fluctuations.

 This form of analysis is usually more efficient when analyzing a market operating under normal circumstances, per see, with high volume and liquidity.
-Traders use several charting techniques known as indicators to evaluate prices and eventually find profitable chances.
-Technical analysis indicators may assist traders in identifying present trends and providing insight into trends that may arise in the future.
+Traders use indicators-based charting techniques to evaluate prices and eventually find profitable chances.
+Technical analysis indicators may assist traders in identifying present trends and providing insight into trends that may arise.
 Because TA indicators are prone to error, some traders use many indicators to reduce that risk.

 Fundamental Analysis